nixvigilia/react-realtor/README.md

 - Create an account in [Rapid API](https://rapidapi.com), copy and paste your API key on .env file.

+- Find a plan that best matches the scale you need for your application.
+Subscribe to [Bayut Api](https://rapidapi.com/apidojo/api/bayut/)

 ## Live Demo

 https://nixoy-react-realtor.netlify.app